abmjunaed/Refactoring-Summary/readme.md

 **Motivation**

-* You can change the internals of  object is passed but do not point to another object.
+* You avoid changing the internals of the passed object
-* Use only the parameter to represent what has been passed.
+* Use the parameter to only represent what has been passed.

 ## 8. Replace Method with Method Object
 You have a long method that uses local variables in such a way that you cannot apply Extract Method.